Pathological Demand Avoidance Test for Kids

 Parent Strategies for PDA

 As a parent, it’s important to have the right tools and resources to support your child.
-Take our pathological demand avoidance test for kids below to see if your kiddo shares similar symptoms to kids who have a PDA diagnosis.
+Take our “Does my child have PDA quiz” below to see if your kiddo shares similar symptoms to kids who have a PDA diagnosis.
 Here are some coping strategies for parents of kids with Pathological Demand Avoidance (PDA):

 1. Educate Yourself: Learn as much as you can about PDA and its effects on your child.
 This will help you better understand your child’s behaviors and how you can best support them.